How Robotic Process Automation Easily Combats the Great Resignation

 You really can automate complex digital processes

-Robotic process automation (RPA) is cloud-based software that manages software programs known as digital workers performing digital processes that would normally be handled by a human.
-These digital workers can perform tasks like logging in and out of multiple portals, copying and pasting data from multiple places, sending emails, and even reading unstructured documents.
-Once trained, these digital workers can perform tasks quicker and more efficiently than their human counterparts.
+Robotic process automation (RPA) is cloud-based software that manages software programs known as bots performing digital processes that would normally be handled by a human.
+These bots can perform tasks like logging in and out of multiple portals, copying and pasting data from multiple places, sending emails, and even reading unstructured documents.
+Once trained, these bots can perform tasks quicker and more efficiently than their human counterparts.

 RPA is used to automate any rule-based, repetitive tasks with known exceptions.
 Jobs like data entry, predictive maintenance, and post-sales customer support can be partially or fully automated using RPA.